 It’s cheap.
 Let’s be honest – machine translation is the cheapest option available.
 Professional translators will charge a fixed fee per word, while with machine translation you will have a certain threshold of allowed words for translation included in your subscription.

-Last, but not least, it reduces even more costs thanks to repetitive content translation.
-Translation projects that include a lot of repetitions will have the project even at the cheaper price because the repetitions are not included in the word count of the allowed threshold.
+Last, but not least, it reduces costs even further, thanks to repetitive content translation.
+Translation projects that include a lot of repetitions will result in an even cheaper price because the repetitions are not included in the word count of the allowed threshold.

-Besides that, any post-editing done on the machine-translated repetitions is automatically propagated across your whole project.
+Additionally, any post-editing performed on machine-translated repetitions is automatically propagated across your whole project.
 This is extraordinarily useful when it comes to e-commerce translation.

-Machine translation is more than enough for standard business websites.
-When you machine-translate your website, you will see that there is very little left to do for post-editing, especially for common language combinations such as English to Spanish or English to German.
+Machine translation is more than fine for standard business websites.
+When you machine-translate your website, you will see that there is very little required in terms of post-editing, especially for common language combinations such as English to Spanish or English to German.

-While more exotic language combinations may need proofreading and editing after the content is machine translated, you will be amazed by how much intelligent machine translation has become recently.
-And it only keeps improving!
+While more exotic language combinations may need proofreading and editing after the content is machine translated, you will be amazed by how intuitive MT engines have become recently.
+And it only continues to improve!

 #2.
 FAQs and knowledge bases

 What do you need the most when translating knowledge bases?
 Logical structure, proper grammar and understandable style.
-Although for top topics you may need human translation, for the most part, a FAQ it’s written in a straightforward style, suitable for machine translation with post-editing.
+Although for the most important topics you may need human translation, for the most part, an FAQ it’s written in a straightforward style, and is therefore suitable for machine translation with post-editing.